By category:

 E: | Ones go to their left (again man down, lady up): left-hand star with the other couple.
 Ones cross (right shoulder) and cast to the bottom, threes wait for two measures and then lead up to second place. |

-Dvořák is one of my favorite composers — I particularly love the New World Symphony and the Cello Concerto.
+Dvořák is one of my favourite composers — I particularly love the New World Symphony and the Cello Concerto.
 Rusalka is a fairy-tale opera, and like many fairy-tales and most operas it's tragic, but this beautiful song is sung by the water sprite heroine before things start going badly wrong.
 I hope I've written a dance which fits the tune and will perhaps bring it to the ears of dancers who might not otherwise hear it.
 Musicians will be pleased to learn that I've transposed it from G♭ to G. I've given links to two versions of the music: the first is for solo instrument with piano accompaniment; the second is the usual melody line and chords.
 Please, if you're playing accompaniment, have a look at the piano version.
 The first part of the tune is in 3-bar phrases with a rest in the melody for the fourth bar, and the accompaniment fills out the fourth bar as Dvořák's orchestration intended.

 David Millstone suggests that if you call to recorded music you could take Joshua Bell's beautiful instrumental version (hear it at youtube.